memtrip/eos-jvm/README.md

 ## eos-jvm
-EOS client libraries developed for the JVM, you can see these libraries in action by viewing the source of [eosreach](https://github.com/memtrip/eosreach), an open source wallet for Android.
+EOS SDK developed for the JVM, you can see the SDK in action by viewing the source of [eosreach](https://github.com/memtrip/eosreach), an open source wallet for Android.

  **[eos-core](https://github.com/memtrip/eos-jvm/eos-core)**
-Create EOS key pairs and sign transactions, a local jvm replacement of wallet/sign_transaction.
+Create EOS key pairsm, sign transactions and more.

  **[eos-http-rpc](https://github.com/memtrip/eos-jvm/eos-http-rpc)**
 HTTP client for interacting with the nodeos RPC API.